-As you age, your hair will gradually thin out.
-This is known as involutional alopecia and leads to loss of hair around the crown and temples.
+With involutional alopecia, your hair will gradually thin out as you age and leads to loss of hair around the crown and temples.
 Just about everyone will experience thinning hair in old age, but what about losing hair even younger?

 Am I Too Young to be Balding?

 Although baldness generally affects older individuals, premature balding is not at all unheard of.